Streampunk/beamengine/README.md

 }
 ```

-Note that the name of the content item is stored in the `url` property.
-Consider using ECMAScript function [`encodeURIComponent`]() when using the name in a path.
-Also note that if the `format` has in input format set (`iformat` property), the result will have type `demuxer`.
-Similarly, if the format has an output format set (`oformat` property) it will have type `muxer`.
+Note that the name of the content item as it appears in the URL is also stored in the `url` property.
+Consider using ECMAScript function [`encodeURIComponent`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) to safely use a structured name in a path.
+Also note that if the `format` has in input format set (`iformat` property - not shown), the result will have type `demuxer`.
+Similarly, if the format has an output format set (`oformat` property - not shown) it will have type `muxer`.

 To create a content item, POST a JSON format description to `/beams/`.
 The content item's name will be set using the `url` property if present, otherwise a [version 4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) will be generated.
 If the content item already exists, a `409 - Conflict` error response will be generated.
 If the content item is successfully created, a `201 - Created` response is returned with the `Location` header set to the path for the new item.